 - Surprise kids with a hot chocolate and they’ll be just as stoked about the coffee stop as you are.

-If you’re in Chicago on the weekend, you’ll want to visit right when the Roastery opens at 8am.
+If you’re in Chicago with kids on the weekend, you’ll want to visit right when the Roastery opens at 8am.
 Otherwise, the line to get in the door stretches around the block.